brendan-ch/personal-website/content/work/clockwise.md

 ![Timer customization banner](/static/work/clockwise/timer-customization.png)

 The mobile app was developed using React Native with Expo.
-Features of the app include a minimal interface, timer customization, and automatic switching between focus and break modes.
+Features of the app include a minimal interface, timer customization, dark mode, and automatic switching between focus and break modes.

 ## Web App Development